If memory serves me well, it was around June 2016 that I was called into a room at work to be told that my job was moving to Birmingham.

 It was then that ‘Infinity Wellness Project’ evolved.
 A company that focuses on human wellness, mind, body, nutrition.

 The foundations of my work are solidly rooted in the teachings of mindfulness.
 I came to Mindfulness in 2016, without it, I feel sure that my transition from banking to self-employed wellness consulting wouldn’t have happened.

-Mindfulness practice, tools and techniques have equipped me to move through these changes in my life with a little more ease, patience and wisdom but importantly with less suffering.
-My life has been richer since and has deeper purpose and meaning.
+Mindfulness practice, tools, and techniques have equipped me to move through these changes in my life with a little more ease, patience, and wisdom but importantly with less suffering.
+My life has been richer since and has a deeper purpose and meaning.
 I strive less and allow my life to unfold in front of me without grasping or chasing goals all the time.

-Now, as a Wellness Professional, I spend much of my time teaching Mindfulness, helping people become more active or supporting people to build a healthy relationship with food and drink.
-I work with individuals, couples, families, groups, small business and large corporates and I do my work all over the UK (and Europe) either face to face or via Video Call.
+Now, as a Wellness Professional, I spend much of my time teaching Mindfulness, helping people become more active, or supporting people to build a healthy relationship with food and drink.
+I work with individuals, couples, families, groups, small businesses, and large corporates and I do my work all over the UK (and Europe) either face to face or via Video Call.

 Infinity Wellness Project is growing, as am I.

 My 3 starter tips for wellness in 2020,….
 Mind, Body, Nutrition.